-There are a few cloud service types which all offer different benefits to businesses.
+There are a few cloud service types that all offer different benefits to businesses.
 What are the 3 types of cloud computing?

 A business has to hire third-party providers for the relevant services.
 SaaS is the go-to cloud service for small enterprises because it offers ready-made software.
 A company can get accounting, data filling and CRM tools from it.
 Besides SaaS, SMBs get cloud computing for hosting, data storage and backup.